Internships

 What is an Internship?

 An internship is a short-term, hands-on, supervised work experience with a professional organization.
-It provides the student with an invaluable opportunity to apply the skills and knowledge acquired in the classroom to real world problems and enables the student to broaden his or her understanding of the field.
+It provides the student with an invaluable opportunity to apply the skills and knowledge acquired in the classroom to real world problems and enables the student to broaden their understanding of the field.

 An internship is more than a part-time job or volunteer experience; it includes: